hackclub/athena-award/contributing/CONTRIBUTING.md

 Obtain the Airtable API key and base ID and enter them into your .env file as appropriate (If you're involved in this project, DM @phthallo on the Hack Club Slack for help with this)

 ### Project Review
-When a user submits a project for a specific stage, it is added to the centralised Athena Awards Airtable where it is then manually reviewed.
+When a user submits a project for a specific stage, it is added to the centralised Athena Award Airtable where it is then manually reviewed.
 Projects can be either rejected, approved, pending, or unreviewed.

 `rejected` - project was submitted through the form and was deemed insufficient.
 `approved` - project was submitted through the form and was deemed sufficient.
-`pending` - project has been selected on the Athena Awards website but not submitted through the form yet.
+`pending` - project has been selected on the Athena Award website but not submitted through the form yet.
 `unreviewed` - project was submitted through the form and has not been manually reviewed yet.

 Users are prompted to resubmit projects if it is initially rejected.
 Projects are then tied to their record (slackId_projectNumber), to keep track of what has been submitted to what stage.